-In general, the base cost of Shares will be equal to the fair market value of the Shares on the Purchase Date.
+In general, the base cost of Shares will be equal to the fair market value of the Shares at the time of purchase.
 However, the Participant must consider the share identification rules to determine the relevant base cost when calculating his/her capital gains.
 The Participant should consult with his/her personal tax advisor for additional details.

-As mentioned above, the Participant's employer will report the discount as income to the Participant and withhold income tax and employee NICs due on the discount when Shares are purchased under the ESPP.
+The Participant's employer will report the discount as income to the Participant and withhold income tax and employee NICs due on the discount when Shares are purchased under the ESPP.
 It is the Participant's responsibility to report any income from the sale of Shares and to pay any applicable taxes due on such income.
 EXHIBITS